kani-anhaw/Life-Expectancy-Predictionn-Django-Framework-/README.txt

 Hello,
 The web application is yet responsive and therefore changes of screensize may affect the UI but not the functionalities.
-Thank you for understandig.
+Thank you for understanding.

 Capabilities:
 	1. The system can generate predictions even if not all input fields are filled.